stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (aacharya4−stat6250): what is the use of pointer control in column input to read data from raw data file?
 - *Answer* (aacharya4−stat6250): The pointer control is used to move the input pointer from the beginning column to the column whose data field is read from raw data file.
 - Question (ttruong59-stat6250): What is a major difference between @n and +n pointer control in the INPUT statements?
+- *Answer* (sbagdi-stat6250): @n moves the input pointer to a specific column number, while the +n moves the input pointer forward to a column number that is relative to the current position.
 - *Question* (ldai4-stat6250): Which INPUT statement can read character values?
 - *Question* (sbagdi-stat6250): What are the two types of column control pointers?
 What do they do?
 - *Answer* (sbagdi-stat6250): The to column control pointers are- @n and +n the @n moves the input pointer to a specific column number and +n moves the input pointer to the column number relative to the current position.